sohah/VeritestingTransformations/Readme.md

-# Veritesting for Symbolic PathFinder
+# JavaRanger for Symbolic PathFinder

-Veritesting collapses paths of regions of code that could be summarized statically.
+JavaRanger collapses paths of regions of code that could be summarized statically.
 This allows for less path exploration by dynamic symbolic execution, thus allowing dynamic symbolic execution to be used over larger programs.

-## Veritesting Design:
+## JavaRanger Design:

-This implementation of Veritesting has a unique architecture and design, that is it has the following features:
+This implementation of JavaRanger has a unique architecture and design, that is it has the following features:
 1. Supproting an intermediate language: "RangerIR", which decompiles a CFG into an AST for later mainpulation by veritesting.
 2. Allow different transformations over a veritesting region, which ensures transperency and enables reasoning about correctness and/or equivelance to the original program.
 3. Enables high order regions, by de-referencing and inlining methods invocations.